Ensuring the Termination of EqSat over a Terminating Term Rewriting System

 Term rewriting is one of the most fundamental techniques in programming languages.
 It is used to define program semantics, to optimize programs, and to check program equivalences.
 An issue with using term rewriting to optimize program is that, in a non-confluent term rewriting system, it is usually not clear which rule should be applied first, among all the possible rules.
 Equality saturation (EqSat) is a variant of term rewriting that mitigates this so-called Phase-Ordering Problem.
 In EqSat, all the rules are applied at the same time, and the resulting program space is stored compactly in a data structure called E-graph1.

 EqSat has been shown to be very successful for program optimizations and program equivalence checking, even when the given set of rewrite rules are not terminating or even when the theory is not decidable in general.
 However, despite its success in practice, there are no formal guarantees about EqSat: for example, when does EqSat terminate, and if it does not, how does one make it terminate.
 The first problem is known in the term rewriting literature as the termination problem, and the second is known as the completion problem.
 Both problems are very hard, and there are a ton of literatures on both problems.
-In the setting of EqSat, these problems are not only theoretically interesting, both also have practical implications.
+In the setting of EqSat, these problems are not only theoretically interesting, but also have practical implications.
 For example, in program optimization, we may want to get the most “optimized” term with regard to a given set of rules, so making sure EqSat terminate is important to such optimality guarantees.
 Or, some theories are decidable but deciding them is slow, so one may want to speed up the reasoning by using EqSat, but there is no point in “speeding up” the decision procedure if it simply does not terminate.
 In this post, we will focus on the termination problem of EqSat.
-We don’t attempt to solve this problem entirely, but rather use this blog post as a first step and to draw community’s attention to this problem.
-In fact, we found many interesting results about the termination problem with EqSat.
+We don’t attempt to solve this problem entirely, but rather have this blog post as a first step and to draw community’s attention to this problem.
+In fact, we found many interesting results about this termination problem.

 This post will show (1) how the innocent-looking associativity rule can cause non-termination, (2) why a terminating, and even canonical, term rewriting system does not necessarily terminate in EqSat, (3) how to fix the above problem by “weakening” EqSat’s merge operation, and (4) two potentially promising approaches to ensure the termination of EqSat.
 One fascinating thing I found during this journey is that, researchers working on tree automata indeed developed a technique almost identical to EqSat, known as Tree Automata (TA) completion.
-Different from EqSat, TA Completion does not have the problem in (2) and is exactly the algorithm we will show in (3).
+Different from EqSat, TA completion does not have the problem in (2) and is exactly the algorithm we will show in (3).
 Moreover, there is a beautiful connection between EqSat and TA completion: TA completion is the “preorder” version of EqSat.

 Before understanding why associativity can cause non-termination, let us first briefly review some relevant backgrounds on ground theories and congruence closure.

 A ground equational theory is an equational theory induced by a finite set of ground identities of the form \(s\approx t\), where both \(s\) and \(t\) are ground terms (i.e., no variables).
-For example, below is an example of a ground theory over signature \(\Sigma={a,b,c,f,g}\): \[\begin{align*} a&\approx f(b)\\ b&\approx g(c)\\ f(g(c))&\approx f(a)\\ \end{align*}\] All the equations that can be implied by the three identities are true in this equational theory.
+For example, below is an example of a ground theory over signature \(\Sigma={a,b,c,f,g}\): \[\begin{align*} a&\approx f(b)\\ b&\approx g(c)\\ f(g(c))&\approx f(a)\\ \end{align*}\] All the equations that can be deduced from these three identities hold in this equational theory.
 For example, we have \(a\approx f(a)\) because \(a\approx f(b)\approx f(g(c))\approx f(a)\).
 Here, \(f(b)\approx f(g(c))\) is implied by \(b\approx g(c)\).
 In equational theory, a function by definition maps equivalent inputs to equivalent outputs.

-A classic result in term rewriting and logic is that the word problem of ground equational theory is decidable.
+A classic result in term rewriting is that the word problem of ground equational theory is decidable.
 A word problem asks whether two ground terms \(s\) and \(t\) are equivalent in a given theory.
 In general, this problem is undecidable.
 However, if the theory is ground, several algorithms exist that decide its word problem.
 One of the most well-known algorithm is the \(O(n \log n)\) congruence closure algorithm of Downey, Sethi, and Tarjan.
-One way to view the congruence closure algorithm is that it produces a canonical term rewriting system for each input set of ground identities: For theory \(E\), it builds an E-graph of the theory.
+One way to view it is that the congruence closure algorithm produces a canonical term rewriting system for each input set of ground identities: For theory \(E\), it builds an E-graph of the theory.
 Every E-graph corresponds to a canonical term rewriting system, which gives a way to decide \(E\).
 For example, the congruence closure algorithm will produce the following E-graph for the theory above: \[\begin{align*} c_a&=\{a, f(c_a), f(c_b)\}\\ c_b&=\{b, g(c_c)\}\\ c_c&=\{c\} \end{align*}\] where \(c_a, c_b, c_c\) denote E-classes of the E-graph, and \(a,b,c,f(c_a), f(c_b), g(c_c)\) denote E-nodes.
-This E-graph naturally gives the following canonical term rewriting system \(G\), which rewrite terms to their e-classes: \[\begin{align*} a&\rightarrow_G c_a\\ f(c_a)&\rightarrow_G c_a\\ f(c_b)&\rightarrow_G c_a\\ b&\rightarrow_G c_b\\ g(c_c)&\rightarrow_G c_b\\ c&\rightarrow_G c_c\\ \end{align*}\] Now, checking \(s\approx t\) can be simply done by checking if there exists some normal form \(u\) such that \(s\rightarrow^*_G u \leftarrow^*_Gt\) holds.
+This E-graph naturally gives the following canonical term rewriting system \(G\), which rewrite equivalent terms to the same e-class: \[\begin{align*} a&\rightarrow_G c_a\\ f(c_a)&\rightarrow_G c_a\\ f(c_b)&\rightarrow_G c_a\\ b&\rightarrow_G c_b\\ g(c_c)&\rightarrow_G c_b\\ c&\rightarrow_G c_c\\ \end{align*}\] Now, checking \(s\approx t\) can be simply done by checking if there exists some normal form \(u\) such that \(s\rightarrow^*_G u \leftarrow^*_Gt\) holds.
 For example, \(g(f(a))\approx g(f(g(c)))\) because \[\begin{align*} g(f(a))&\rightarrow_Gg(f(c_a))\\ &\rightarrow_Gg(c_a)\\ &\leftarrow_G g(f(c_b)) \\ &\leftarrow_Gg(f(g(c_c))\\ &\leftarrow_Gg(f(g(c)))) \end{align*}\]

 This is sound and always terminates, because the term rewriting system produced by an E-graph is canonical—meaning every term will have exactly one normal form and term rewriting always terminates.

 Associativity is a fundamental axiom to many algebraic structures like semigroups, monoids, and groups.
 It has the following form: \[x\cdot (y\cdot z)\approx (x\cdot y)\cdot z.\] This rule can be oriented as \(x\cdot (y\cdot z)\rightarrow (x\cdot y)\cdot z\) (or \(x\cdot (y\cdot z)\rightarrow (x\cdot y)\cdot z\)).
-This rule must be terminating, you may think, so we can just apply the rule until saturation in EqSat, which will decide ground theories with associativity!
+It must be terminating, you may think, so we can just apply the associativity until saturation in EqSat, which will decide theories with associativity!
 Unfortunately, ground associative theories are not decidable in general.
-Term Rewriting and All That gives an example (we write \(xy\) for \(x\cdot y\) and \(x\cdots x\) for \(x^n\) for brevity and associativity allows us to drop brackets): \[\begin{align*} (xy)z&\approx x(yz)\\ aba^2b^2&\approx b^2a^2ba\\ a^2bab^2a&\approx b^2a^3ba\\ aba^3b^2&\approx ab^2aba^2\\ b^3a^2b^2a^2ba&\approx b^3a^2b^2a^4\\ a^4b^2a^2ba&\approx b^2a^4 \end{align*}\] There is another way to state this proposition that appeals to math-minded persons: the word problem for finitely presented semigroups are not decidable.
+Term Rewriting and All That gives an example of undecidable associative theory (we write \(xy\) for \(x\cdot y\) and \(x\cdots x\) for \(x^n\) for brevity and associativity allows us to drop brackets): \[\begin{align*} (xy)z&\approx x(yz)\\ aba^2b^2&\approx b^2a^2ba\\ a^2bab^2a&\approx b^2a^3ba\\ aba^3b^2&\approx ab^2aba^2\\ b^3a^2b^2a^2ba&\approx b^3a^2b^2a^4\\ a^4b^2a^2ba&\approx b^2a^4 \end{align*}\] There is another way to state this proposition that appeals to math-minded folks: the word problem for finitely presented semigroups are not decidable.

 To better understand why associativity does not terminate in EqSat, here is an example: suppose \(\cdot\) is associative and satisfy the ground identity \(0\cdot a\approx 0\) for constants \(0,a\).
 Now suppose we orient this identity into rewrite rule \(0\cdot a\rightarrow 0\) while having the associative rule \((x\cdot y)\cdot z\rightarrow x\cdot(y\cdot z)\).
 This is a terminating term-rewriting system (although not confluent, because the term \((0\cdot a)\cdot a\) has two normal forms \(0\) and \(0\cdot(a\cdot a)\)).